connexcs/docs/docs/creating-ivr.md

         *   In the `Destination DID` text box, enter the DID or the username for the SIP account.

-        *   From the 'Destination URL' drop-down list, select the IP address or the domain name of the SIP address.
+        *   From the `Destination URL` drop-down list, select the IP address or the domain name of the SIP address.

             You will see that the ConnexCS Control Panel automatically creates a SIP address in the sip:<DID or userame>@<domain name or IP address> format.

         To route the call to an external PSTN number:

-        *   Click the 'External' tab.
+        *   Click the `External` tab.

         *   In the `External` text box, enter the PSTN number.

         To route the call to an internal resource:

-        *   Click the 'Internal' tab.
+        *   Click the `Internal` tab.

         *   In the `Internal` text box, enter the PSTN number.